 Antenna sites for wireless connections

-A terrestrial wireless broadband connectivity is usually provided by WiMax (4/4 Mbps down-/upstream rate within 60 km efficiency range), Wi-Fi (300/300 Mbps down-/upstream rate within 300 m efficiency range) or 4G/LTE (100/30 Mbps down-/upstream within 3 to 6 km efficiency range) solutions.
+A terrestrial wireless broadband connectivity is usually provided by WiMax (64/4 Mbps down-/upstream rate within 60 km efficiency range), Wi-Fi (600/600 Mbps down-/upstream rate within 300 m efficiency range) or 4G/LTE/LTE Advanced (100-1000/30 Mbps down-/upstream within 3 to 6 km efficiency range) solutions.
 Further improvements will focus on new standards with additional features and the provision of additional frequency spectrums (5G).

 Whenever the upgrade of the wired infrastructure is not possible, and funds for FTTB/FTTH are not available for a certain area, an option is to build infrastructure for terrestrial wireless broadband, mainly antenna sites for point-to-multipoint connections (e.g. WiMax, Wi-Fi, 4G/LTE).

-- Pros: First mile wire connections not needed.
-The infrastructure can be used for commercial mobile services as well
+- Pros: First mile wire connections are not needed.
+The infrastructure can be used for commercial mobile services as well.

-- Cons: Since bandwidth can be shared among several users, peak traffic periods of the day will reduce the available bandwidth for each user.
+- Cons: Since the bandwidth can be shared among several users, peak traffic periods of the day will reduce the available bandwidth for each user.
 Signal strength decreases fast with distance, and is affected by weather; disturbed line-of-sight may reduce signal quality.
-Interim solution: investment in fibre infrastructure may be needed within 10-15 years.
+Interim solution: investment in fibre infrastructure will be necessary within 10-15 years.

-- Sustainability: To access future NGA-services, bandwidth needs require additional frequencies; however the available spectrum is limited
+- Sustainability: To access future NGA-services, bandwidth needs requires additional frequencies; however the available spectrum is limited.

 Satellite Broadband, also referred to as internet-by-satellite, is a high-speed bi-directional internet connection established via communications satellites instead of a telephone landline or other terrestrial means.
 Satellites are located in the geostationary orbit.
 The end customer sends and receives data via a satellite dish on the rooftop.